bibleup/bibleup/README.md

 ## Contributing

-You can contibute to this project in many, different ways: as a blogger, reviewer, organisation or even by developing with us.
-See how to contribute [here.](https://bibleup.netlify.app/docs/guide)<br><br>
 Feature requests and issues are always welcomed.<br>
 Kindly make sure you state the specifics in detail, whether a bug, feature request or a fix.<br>
+You can also contibute to this project as a blogger, reviewer, or even as an organisation.
+See [how to contribute](https://bibleup.netlify.app/docs/guide)<br><br>
 Thank you for choosing to contribute!

 ## Credits